How the Licensing Relationship Works

 • Holds a GCWAL Programme Licence

-• Delivers the licensed WAL Change programme using GCWAL-approved Programme Advisors
+• Offers the licensed WAL Change programme using GCWAL-approved Programme Advisors

 • Works under GCWAL quality standards